deranmaas/robond-Home-Service-Robot/README.md

 ## Step 3: Navigation and Path Planning

 The localization is based on a probabilistic algorithm, namely adaptive (or KLD-sampling) Monte Carlo localization, which uses a particle filter to track the pose of a robot against a known map.
 The ROS navigation stack creates a path for the robot while avoiding obstacles.
 It is based on Dijkstra's algorithm, a variant of the Uniform Cost Search algorithm.

-Run `test_navigation.sh` to manually navigate through the environment.
+Run `test_navigation.sh` to manually select navigation goals.
 Run `pick_objects.sh` to automatically navigate to the pickup location, wait 5 seconds and navigate to the drop-off location.

 ![navigation](./images/navigation_zones.png)\
 *Figure 4: Pickup and drop-off locations.*

 ![pick_up](./images/pick_up.gif)\
 *Figure 5: Navigation demo.*

 ## A brief description of the used packages